-3.4.2 Toolbars
+3.4.2.
+Toolbars

 The toolbars provide access to most of the same functions as the menus, plus additional tools for interacting with the map.
 Each toolbar item has popup help available.
 Hold your mouse over the item and a short description of the tool's purpose will be displayed.
-You can also use the Whats This? tool (the arrow with a question mark next to it) to get more information about the tools and other components of the QGIS interface.
-To use it, click on the Whats This? button and then click on the item of interest to display the information.